yhilem/ai_kreuzberg/docs/advanced/custom-extractors.md

 # Custom Extractors

-Kreuzberg provides a flexible system for adding and removing custom extractors through the `ExtractorRegistry`.
-This allows you to extend Kreuzberg's capabilities to handle additional file formats or customize how existing formats are processed.
+The Kreuzberg document intelligence framework provides an extensible architecture through the `ExtractorRegistry` system.
+This plugin mechanism enables developers to extend document processing capabilities by implementing custom extractors for specialized formats or processing requirements.

 ## Creating a Custom Extractor